raspberrypilearning/testing-vision/en/step_4.md

 --- task ---

-Still working at the end of your `classify_image` function, create a variable called `classifications` and then use this rather long TensorFlow function to take `classification_result` and get the labels for the top 15 results.
+Still working at the end of your `classify_image` function, create a variable called `classifications`.
+Then use this rather long TensorFlow function to take `classification_result` and get the labels for the top 15 results.

 ```python
   classifications = tf.keras.applications.imagenet_utils.decode_predictions(classification_result, top=15)